 Regarding Hot Tyre Pick Up

-Hot Tyre Pick Up is where a vehicle with hot tyres is park for a period of time on a painted floor, the heat is transferred from the tyres into the paint, the consequence is that the heat softeners the paint, the adhesion to the floor is broken and the paint sticks to the tyres.
+Hot Tyre Pick Up is where a vehicle with hot tyres is park for a period of time on a painted floor, the heat is transferred from the tyres into the paint.
+The consequence is that the heat softens the paint, the adhesion to the floor is brakes and the paint sticks to the tyres.
 When you next move your vehicle, bare patches will be left where the tyres had sat – not an ideal situation!

 A good quality 2 pack epoxy or PU coating will not suffer from hot tyres where as many single pack garage floor paints will suffer at some point during their lifespan.
-Although a short term solution, hot tyre marks be greatly reduced if you park your car on a mat, tyre runners, or some other type of covering such as pieces of old carpet under the tires.
+Although a short term solution, you can reduce hot tyre marks if you park your car on a mat, tyre runners, or some other type of covering such as pieces of old carpet.
 If you do this, you may prevent the frustration that can develop from this annoying characteristic of cheaper garage floor paint.

 In our technical opinion, we would really recommend a better quality garage floor paint such as an epoxy.
-Epoxies offer a much greater adhesion to concrete meaning the risk of hot tyre pick up is kept at a minimum.
+Epoxies offer a much greater adhesion to concrete.
+This means the risk of hot tyre pick up is minimumal.

 Want to find out more about hot tyre pick up?
 Read our detailed article here.